yretenai/posts/markdown/PROJECTS.md

 # Projects in no particular order

-Projects in italics are paused indefinitely, similarly projects in bold are currently being worked on.
+Projects in italics are paused indefinitely, those in bold are currently being worked on.

 ## Personal projects